collapsed-stacks/startups/questions/283/launching-my-product-for-a-different-country.md

 - tagged: `united-states`, `international`, `entrepreneurism-abroad`
 - score: 5

-<p>I currently live in Brazil, and am developing a product that will (probably) not work well here, since our "entrepreneurial vein" is currently at birth.
-This product matches San Francisco and Silicon Valley area very much, so I'm planning to focus my launch there (by personally going and participating on local startup presentations and such).</p>
+I currently live in Brazil, and am developing a product that will (probably) not work well here, since our "entrepreneurial vein" is currently at birth.
+This product matches San Francisco and Silicon Valley area very much, so I'm planning to focus my launch there (by personally going and participating on local startup presentations and such).

-<p>Can I legally do this without opening a formal company in the US?
-I'm thinking about starting informal gathering resources through Paypal from my paying customers.</p>
+Can I legally do this without opening a formal company in the US?
+I'm thinking about starting informal gathering resources through Paypal from my paying customers.

 ## Answer 284